azargh/checkpoint/readme.txt

 Installation guide
 ############

-1. Clone the repository's files and upload them to a brand new repository under your control.
+1. Create an empty repository in github under your control.
-    1.1 This can be done multiple ways: setting up an empty repository under your user, then downloading and adding the files found in my (azargh/checkpoint) main branch
+    1.1  Download this (azargh/checkpoint) repository's files.
+We will upload them to a repository that you created in the end.
-    1.2 The reason we need this is for the user to control the Github secrets.
-We need that to set up the CI/CD process.
+         The reason we need to do this is for the user to control the Github secrets, which we need to set up the CI/CD process.
 2. Open Git Bash and type in 'ssh-keygen', give the key a name and generate it wherever you want.
 3. Navigate to ./Terraform/Keypair.tf and replace the public key with the public key of the key you generated in step 2.
     3.1 Navigate to ./Terraform/Token.tf and replace the token with your desired secret, and remove the file (or make git not track it) so you don't upload it when pushing code or making changes.